google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 }
 ```

-The `status` field is a string summarizing the result, it can be of value:
+The `status` field is a string summarizing the result.
+It can be:
 * `SUCCESS`: the variant rendered an image
 * `CRASH`: the variant led to a driver crash
 * `NONDET`: the variant led to a non-deterministic rendering